LowPowerLab/Moteino/MEGA/Core/README.md

 ## Status
 This Arduino core contains the ATmega1284P MoteinoMEGA variant and the ATmega328p Moteino variant (added Nov 2014) along with the DualOptiboot bootloaders.
-The platform now includes Dualoptiboot for ATmega1284P and ATmega328p which support [wireless programming](http://lowpowerlab.com/blog/category/moteino/wireless-programming/) (R) by Felix Rusu of LowPowerLab.com
+The platform now includes Dualoptiboot for ATmega1284P and ATmega328p which support [wireless programming](http://lowpowerlab.com/blog/category/moteino/wireless-programming/) (C) by Felix Rusu of LowPowerLab.com

 ## License
 This program is free software; you can redistribute it